pengrad/java-telegram-bot-api/README.md

 #### Updates Listener

-You can set listener to receiving incoming updates as if using Webhook.
+You can set a listener to receive incoming updates as if using Webhook.
 This will trigger executing getUpdates requests in a loop.

 ```java